London Underground 1983 Stock: History

 The 1983 stock owed much to the sub-surface D Stock in design.
 Like the D Stock, the 1983 Stock had single leaf doors, a similar orange interior and cab design.
+The single leaf doors allowed for a greater number of seats per car.
 It also featured headlights that were positioned underneath the train body, and "bobbles on springs" strap-hangers for standing passengers within, the last new trains to have them.
+All trains were formed of six carriages, made up of two three-car units, coupled together, with each unit consisting of two Driving Motor cars (DM) and a Trailer car (T).
+The six-car trains were therefore formed DM-T-DM+DM-T-DM.

-Unlike the D Stock however, the 1983 Stock proved to be unreliable.
-Electrical generators for lighting the carriages failed often, as did the motors.
+The 1983 Stock proved to be unreliable.
+Electrical generators for lighting the carriages often failed, as did the motors.
 Boarding of passengers was slow because of the single leaf doors.
+Generally, the trains were considered to be unpopular by passengers, and staff considered them unreliable.
+Subsequent design and engineering of rolling stock on the Underground was done by external contractors, with London Underground writing a train specification instead of designing the train itself.